justbuff/Code_Fellows_401_Reading_Notes/class-39.md

-# Understanding SQL Injection, Identification and Prevention
+# Understanding SQL Injection: Identification and Prevention

 Standardized query language (SQL) is still the dominant method of inserting, filtering and retrieving information from a database.
 It’s not usually regarded this way, but SQL is a full programming language unto itself.
 With some basic SQL knowledge and an internet connection, an attacker can exploit flaws in a web application – extracting user data, discovering or resetting credentials and using it as a launch point for deeper assaults on the network.